Danish-7070/omr-electron/README.md

 ## Database

-The application uses a local MongoDB instance that starts automatically with the desktop app.
+The application uses a local SQLite database that is created automatically with the desktop app.
 Data is stored locally in the user's application data directory.

 ## Security